rosarinjroy/pyne/README.md

 # BODY from input file
 Sometimes one-liners are not really one-liners and may need to be folded into multiple lines for readability and reusability.
 In such cases, you can store the BODY part of the one-liner in a file and provide the file name as BODY.
 You need to prefix the file name with an "@".
+Following script prints each line with "man" in last name with "match" prefix and others with "NO match" prefix.

 ```
 $ cat /tmp/script.py